codedazur/toolkit/packages/cdk-next-app/README.md

 ### Docker

-In order to use this construct, your Next.js application needs to be configure for Docker deployments.
+In order to use this construct, your Next.js application needs to be configured for Docker deployments.
 See the [official documentation](https://nextjs.org/docs/pages/building-your-application/deploying#docker-image) for more information.

 ## Example